jonnyjackson26/my-resume/README.md

 ## License

-All rights reserved © 2024 Jonny Jackson
+All rights reserved © 2025 Jonny Jackson

 ## How to run

 - npm install
 - The Supabase connection is configured in src/supabaseClient.js
+- npm run build
+- firebase deploy